 When things go bad, having all of your resources in one place is a recipe for disaster, especially if you live in an urban area.

 Think of having multiple locations for your stock like having a bug out plan – being able to rely on your home to be your fortress in dire times is ideal, but there are chances you’ll need to write off your main safe haven and look for another location where you can get to safety.
 But, it’s not only your valuable stash of food, gear and other necessities that needs a backup plan.

 Create multiple bug out routes to ensure you’ll always have a viable way to safety, no matter the circumstances of the emergency.
 When we moved to our new home, I had a fun conversation with a good friend of mine as we tracked out the multiple ways that we could get out of our village.
 There are multiple roads, a train track and a river very near us.

 Keep a bug out bag stored safely in different places, such as your workplace, car, and home.
 You can never know how exactly will the events unfold and what safe places and resources will you be able to access.

 By multiplying places you can use for shelter and having more than one location for securely storing survival essentials, you’re also increasing your chances of success.

-Mistake #5 – Overlooking The Importance of Communication and Networking
+Mistake #5 – Overlooking The Importance of Other People

 Spend any time on preparedness sites and you’ll quickly pick up a very depressing viewpoint of the world around us – plenty of preppers will work hard to convince you that everyone around is dangerous, that your community is to be viewed in the context of looting and chaos, and that you should focus a lot of your energy on figuring out how to fend off your neighbours and defend yourself from them.